• Skip to primary navigation

 I have been cooking dried garbanzo beans for years now and there’s one thing that makes or breaks it when you are cooking dried beans: quality.
 It may sound obvious (a truism) and even a little bit silly to you because you could say it about every food, but this is truly the big secret for getting your beans tender every time without effort: the dried beans you use must be top quality: either heirloom, whole, natural or organic.

-I hear people recommending mineral water and rain water to cook the beans, and it’s true, both help to get your dried beans tender —I myself have used rain water when I had some— but it may become too cumbersome and not work every time either.
+I hear people recommending mineral water and rainwater to cook the beans, and it’s true, both help to get your dried beans tender —I myself have used rainwater when I had some— but it may become too cumbersome and not work every time either.

 Once you get hold of some first-quality dried beans, follow our instructions for cooking chickpeas and you should be all right.